leog314/XWiki/README.md

 ## **Cleanbuilding the project**

-If you want to load articles that you find interesting, just modify the contents of source/articles.txt.
+If you want to load articles that you find more interesting, just modify the content of source/articles.txt.
 Make sure that every keyword in that file is the title of an **actual** Wikipedia article.

-For next step you'll need some python libraries:
+For the next step you'll need some python libraries installed:

     pip install wikipedia-api nltk

-Then execute the source/creator.py file.
-Once this program ran through all of the articles, which might take a while, the contents of source/database.lua should have changed.
+With this execute the source/creator.py file.
+Once the program finished, which might take a while, the contents of source/database.lua should have changed.

 After that you only need to run the source/combiner.sh script and you will find a new wiki.tns file in the build directory.

+Transfer it to your calculator and have fun!

 In summary use something like this:

     # Modify source/articles.txt by adding valid article names
     python creator.py
-    # ...wait until the program finishes
+    # ... wait until the program finishes
     source/combiner.sh
-    # transfer wiki.tns to your calculator and have fun :)
+    # transfer wiki.tns to your calculator and enjoy reading :)

-Note: This was only tested on Linux.
+Note: **This was only tested on Linux and won't work in the same (but in a similiar) way on Windows.**

 ## **Last remarks**